DM-GY-9103-2024S-R/DM-GY-9103-2024S-R.github.io/README.md

 - Python functions and classes

 ### Week 04 (2024/02/15)
-- Python lists and objects
+- Python lists and objects for data
 - Datasets and Matplotlib

 ### Week 05 (2024/02/22)